ldrbmrtv/Prophet/README.md

 # Prophet

 Prophet is the method of machine learning automation based on objective prior information criteria.

-See how to use Prophet in the example.
+See how to use its python implementation in the example.